gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

      * `height`, `width`, `obj_size` - size of it. should be numbers
      * `light_fromsky`, `light_fromblock` - light level. omit it to use local light level. should between 0~15.
      * `item_transform_type` - one of "NONE","THIRD_PERSON_LEFT_HAND","THIRD_PERSON_RIGHT_HAND","FIRST_PERSON_LEFT_HAND",
      "FIRST_PERSON_RIGHT_HAND","HEAD","GUI","GROUND","FIXED".
-In addition to the literal meaning, it can also be used to use special models of tridents and telescopes.
+In addition to the literal meaning, it can also be used to use special models of tridents and telescopes. (exclusive to `'item_displayer'`)